JayWu22/special_topic/README.md

 # special_topic

-These codes simulates the N-level maximum ratio zero forcing beamforming scheme using DNN to reduce computation complexity.
+These codes simulates the N-level maximum ratio zero forcing beamforming scheme using DNN to reduce computational complexity.